-Maritime Pilots are professional ship handlers, offering their services to any ship calling on their port.
-They are responsible for a safe and efficient passage, manoeuvring in confined areas and subsequent berthing/unberthing of all vessels in the area.
-To do that they make use of all navigational equipment and resources at their disposal, mostly found onboard of the vessel under pilotage.
+Maritime Pilots are professional ship handlers, offering their services to any ship calling into their port/area.
+They are responsible for a safe and efficient passage, maneuvering in confined areas and subsequent berthing/unberthing of all vessels in that area.
+To do that, they make use of all navigational equipment and resources at their disposal, mostly found onboard of the vessel under pilotage.

-One of the external resources available, are tugs.
-Maritime Pilots undergo a high level of training after they’ve already served many years as a ship’s Master.
-Unfortunately, the “tug module” is not always dominantly present in the curriculum.
-Insufficient knowledge on tug use leads to degrading a valuable tool into a vector quantity, of which to outcome carries a high degree of uncertainty.
+One of the external resources available are tugs.
+Maritime Pilots undergo a high level of training after they’ve already served many years as a Ship’s Master.
+Unfortunately, the “tug module” is not always present as a core component of the curriculum.
+Insufficient knowledge on tug use leads to downgrading a valuable tool into a vector quantity, the outcome of which carries a high degree of uncertainty.

-Trimco is specialized in ship-handling courses under tug assistance at various levels.
-We have an ongoing commitment with all pilot associations active in North-West Germany.
-The objective of these courses is to familiarise the pilots with the competences, the most effective way of working, and most importantly the limitations of the tug.
-All courses carry a great deal of theory and are simulator supported.
+Trimco is specialized in courses relating to ship handling under tug assistance at various levels.
+The highest achievable level of ship handling under tug assistance is carried out by Maritime Pilots on a daily basis.
+Trimco is proud to maintain an ongoing commitment with all pilot associations in North-West Germany to help fine-tune their competences and performances during annual courses.
+The objective of these courses is to familiarize the pilots with the competences, effectiveness and most importantly the limitations of the tug.
+All courses carry a great deal of theory and are supported by full mission simulators